rodrigoruas/dynamic-search/README.md

 }
 ```

-Lets add stimulus controller, target and action to the html.
+We need to add stimulus selectors to the html.

-We can also put the search results in a partial.
+`data-controller="search"` indicates that our html will be communicating with `search_controller.js`
+`data-target="search.input"` indicates that the element will be called `input` in stimulus.
+It's like a variable.
+`data-action="keyup->searcg#updateResults"` indicates that everytime the `keyup` event happens, `updateResults` function will be called.

 ```html
 <!-- views/flats/index.html.erb -->